Candy Color Chromatography

 - Candy Chromatography (activity)

-- Candy Chromatography Science Kit (from the Science Buddies Store)
+- Candy Chromatography Science Kit

 - Paper Chromatography: Is Black Ink Really Black? (student science project)